yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

    -  A variety of scripts and Makefiles to automate certain tasks
-   -  Other components needed to build an embedded Linux system that don’t fit neatly into one of the above buckets
+   -  Other components needed to build an embedded Linux system that don't fit neatly into one of the above buckets

 With these two pieces more clearly defined, we can now get back to that all important question, "What would you like to do with the SDK?".
 If